klevt33/AIProcessor/docs/05-context-validator-stage.md

 # CONTEXT_VALIDATOR Stage - Match Validation Logic

-**Last Updated:** 2025-12-17
+**Last Updated:** 2025-12-19
-**Audience:** Business Analysts, QA Professionals
+**Author:** Kirill Levtov
 **Related:** [Solution Overview](01-solution-overview.md) | [COMPLETE_MATCH Stage](04-complete-match-stage.md) | [SEMANTIC_SEARCH Stage](06-semantic-search-stage.md)

 ## Overview

 The CONTEXT_VALIDATOR stage validates the contextual relevance of matches found by previous stages (primarily COMPLETE_MATCH).
 While exact matching can find products with matching part numbers and manufacturers, it cannot determine if the matched product is actually what the invoice line is describing.
 This stage uses a Large Language Model (LLM) to understand the context and determine if the match is appropriate.

 This is a **validation stage** - it doesn't extract new information but judges whether existing matches are contextually correct.
+It executes **only** when the `COMPLETE_MATCH` stage identifies a potential match that meets or exceeds its configured confidence thresholds.
+If the exact match result is too weak to trigger a stop, the pipeline skips validation and proceeds directly to subsequent extraction stages.
 If a match is invalidated, subsequent stages can provide alternative results.

 ## Key Concepts